 Disadvantages of Unit Rate Contract

 - Claims resolution is difficult; It is an adversarial and quantity-based Contract.

 - Limits to flexibility; new items of work are difficult to price.

 - There are some limits to the involvement of the Client in the management.

-- The final price may not be determined until long after the works are complete, especially when considerable change and disruption has occurred and major risks have materialised.
+- The final price may not be determined until long after the works are complete, especially when considerable change and disruption have occurred and major risks have materialized.

 Uses of Unit Rate Contract